uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec10.md

----
-starttime: "Nov 3, 2021 16:05"
-title: Lecture 10
-subtitle: Effects of finite precision arithmetic
+# Lecture 10: Effects of finite precision arithmetic
----

-# The need for row swapping in GE
+## The need for row swapping in GE

 Consider the following linear system of equations